-Anyone who has been convicted of a crime in Ohio can submit an application for clemency through the traditional process.
+Anyone who has been convicted of a crime in Ohio can apply for clemency through the traditional process.
 To learn more about different forms of clemency and the traditional clemency process, please visit drc.ohio.gov/clemency.

 A pardon can benefit you in these and other important ways:

 - it restores your ability to serve as a juror,

 - it restores your ability to hold public office,